 High energy deliveries are also possible Slightly costly

 Moves in a consistent way in the lane

 Track Paradox Red Bowling Ball

 This ball comes in an eye-catching red color.
-Besides, it has a solid reactive Prime ET coverstock to create a powerful ball movement in the lane.
+Additionally, it has a solid reactive Prime ET coverstock to create a powerful ball movement in the lane.
 The ball hooks smoothly on the toughest of the lane surface, owing to its outstanding finish.
 Its heavy coverstock enables it to pass through the oily front, oily middle, and dry end parts of the lane.
 Apart from creating a sharper hook, it can withstand the highest frictional force with ease to maintain speed.

 Smooth transition to every phase